Ishi-Singh/Fastpages/_posts/2022-09-06-table-format.md

-# Table
+---
+toc: true
+layout: post
-> General table to use to turn in review tickets
+description: This is a general table which would be used to turn in Review Tickets
+categories: [markdown]
+title: Table
+---

 <table>
   <tr>